TotalTactician/Documentation/Proof/Joey/Web Application.md

 This code can be found [here](https://github.com/TotalTactician/TOT_RaceManagement/tree/main/src).
 In DAL is the call to the database and in Models is the schema for the Race model.

+## Communication front - and back end
+For Our personal project, we used only REST APIs, but while working on the Data microservice for our group project we got recommended GraphQL.

+### REST versus GraphQL
+REST API (Representational State Transfer) is an architectural style that has been widely used for building web services.
+It follows a client-server model where clients make requests to specific endpoints on the server, and the server responds with the requested data.
+REST API relies on predefined endpoints and uses HTTP methods like GET, POST, PUT, and DELETE to perform CRUD (Create, Read, Update, Delete) operations on resources.

+On the other hand, GraphQL is a query language for APIs and a runtime for executing those queries with existing data.
+It allows clients to request exactly the data they need in a single request, avoiding over-fetching or under-fetching of data.
+With GraphQL, clients can define the structure of the response they desire by specifying the fields and relationships they want to retrieve from the server.
+This flexibility gives clients more control over the data they receive.

+One key difference between REST API and GraphQL is how data is fetched.
+In REST, each endpoint typically returns a fixed set of data, and if the client needs additional information, it may require making multiple requests or receiving more data than necessary.
+GraphQL, on the other hand, allows clients to specify their data requirements precisely, reducing the amount of data transferred over the network and improving performance.